Mycelium Robotics

 Controls engineering in robotics vs aerospace vs automotive

-The mathematical foundations are shared — state-space models, Lyapunov stability, optimisation.
+The mathematical foundations are shared: state-space models, Lyapunov stability, optimization.
 The deployment context differs.
 Aerospace and automotive candidates often transfer well, but need onboarding to robotics-specific constraints.

 Classical control vs MPC